Beyond The Nose: Flonase’s Surprising Effects On The Ears

 Flonase does have some known side effects.
 The Mayo Clinic indicates that common side effects include bloody nose, chest tightness, cough, fever, headache, muscle aches, pain or tenderness around the eyes and cheekbones, sore throat, stuffy or runny nose, trouble breathing, and unusual tiredness or weakness.
 Fortunately tinnitus is not on the list of common side effects for Flonase, so although it’s not impossible, it would not be an expected side effect.

-While Flonase does not cause tinnitus and is not known to make tinnitus worse, people suffering from nasal congestion and other issues with the eustachian tubes, ear damage, or fluid build up may not want to immediately reach for the spray.
+While Flonase is not a medication that is considered to cause tinnitus and is not known to make tinnitus worse, people suffering from nasal congestion and other issues with the eustachian tubes, ear damage, or fluid build up may not want to immediately reach for the spray.
 In normal amounts, Flonase is not known to cause severe issues, but consistently using a spray to target bad allergies may not get to the root of the issue, and there may be more effective interventions to target sinus symptoms and allergies.

 Can A Nasal Spray Help Tinnitus?

-Nasal sprays are designed to help with issues regarding the sinuses, which can include parts of the ear.
-Nasal spray can help with mild tinnitus symptoms, because these sprays are used to ease congestion in the ear and sinuses.
-Fluid in the eustachian tube caused by sinus infections and other sinus-based illnesses can lead to symptoms of tinnitus.
-The ear has a delicate ecosystem that a spray can help temporarily correct, though these interventions are not considered front-line treatments to cure these issues, and are typically intended for short-term use.
+Nasal sprays are designed to help with issues regarding the sinuses, which we know now can include part of the ear, specifically the Eustachian Tubes.
+Nasal spray can help with mild tinnitus symptoms when related to sinus congestion, because these sprays are used to ease congestion in the sinuses, thereby alleviating pressure and inflammation on surrounding tissues, including the Eustachian Tubes.
+Abnormal fluid build up present in the middle ear cavity as a result of Eustachian Tube Dysfunction caused by sinus infections and other sinus-based illnesses can lead to symptoms of tinnitus as well.
+Though these interventions are not considered front-line treatments to cure these issues, and are typically intended for short-term use, the use of nasal sprays may be helpful in those who suffer with both chronic sinus congestion and tinnitus.

 Do Some Nasal Sprays Make Tinnitus Worse?